 The UK games industry is a major success story and in 2023 was worth almost £8 billion.

-However, this shining light of the tech scene – which has decades of heritage behind it – has shedded around 35,000 jobs in the last two years, according to Paul Sulyok, founder and CEO of Green Man Gaming.
+However, the global games industry has seen 35,000 jobs lost in the last two years, according to Paul Sulyok, founder and CEO of Green Man Gaming.

 “The gaming industry has indeed been facing an economic winter,” he tells BusinessCloud.
 “It is such an important part of our economy in the UK, ranked as Europe’s biggest games market – but it is lacking support.